Six operations for D-cap-modules on rigid analytic spaces: Bornological -modules

 is a coherent $\mathcal{U}_n(\mathscr{L})$-module with vanishing higher Cech cohomology by Corollary \ref{Anacyclic} (we will often omit the restriction symbols in a slight abuse of notation).
-Applying Theorem \ref{MLBan} and Lemma \ref{comparison} again, this shows that equiping $\M(Y)$ with its canonical Fr\'echet structure for each affinoid $Y$ gives $\M$ the structure of a complete bornological $\wideparen{\mathcal{U}(\mathscr{L})}$-module with vanishing higher Cech cohomology.\\ Finally invoking Corollary \ref{embedding} and glueing, we have thus proved the following: \begin{thm} Let $X$ be a rigid analytic $K$-variety and let $\mathscr{L}$ be a Lie algebroid on $X$.
-Then $\mathcal{O}_X$ and $\wideparen{\mathscr{U}(\mathscr{L})}$ are monoids in $\mathrm{Shv}(X, \h{\B}c_K)$, and $(-)^b$ induces exact and fully faithful functors
+Applying Theorem \ref{MLBan} and Proposition \ref{hBcextension} again, this shows that equipping $\M(Y)$ with its canonical Fr\'echet structure for each affinoid $Y$ gives $\M$ the structure of a complete bornological $\wideparen{\mathscr{U}(\mathscr{L})}$-module with vanishing higher Cech cohomology.